Harrisot/VA-SaaS/Security and FedRAMP guidance/vendor discovery.md

 - Configuration Management (monitoring and process)
 - Incident Response process and procedures
 - Any additional recurring security assessments or security testing (e.g., penetration testing)
+- Can the vendor provide a detailed "to be" architecture design?

 Answers to these initial questions will allow VA to generate a comprehensive SaaS security assessment request for the vendor.